Influenza (flu) and pregnancy

 Health complications from the flu, such as pneumonia, can be serious and even deadly, especially if you’re pregnant.
 If you get the flu during pregnancy, you’re more likely than other adults to have serious complications, so it’s best to get a flu shot before you get pregnant.

 Pregnant women who get the flu are more likely than women who don’t get it to have preterm labor (labor that happens before 37 weeks of pregnancy) and premature birth (birth that happens before 37 weeks of pregnancy).
-Fever from the flu can lead to birth defects and other problems in your baby.
+Fever from the flu may be linked to birth defects, like neural tube defects, and other problems in your baby.
 A birth defect is a health condition that is present at birth.
 Birth defects change the shape or function of one or more parts of the body.
 They can cause problems in overall health, how the body develops, or in how the body works.
+Neural tube defects are birth defects of the brain and spinal cord.

 There are many different flu viruses, and they’re always changing.
 Each year a new flu vaccine is made to protect against three or four flu viruses that are likely to make people sick during the upcoming flu season.
 Protection from a flu shot only lasts about a year, so it’s important to get a flu shot every year.
 You can get the shot from your health care provider, and many pharmacies and work places offer it each fall.
 Use the HealthMap Vaccine Finder to find out where you can get the flu vaccine.